How the West was won, really

 Personally, I am quite fond of the description of law given by Immanuel Kant, “Law is the sum of conditions under which the wishes of one person can be united with the wishes of another in accordance with the universal law of freedom.”

-Sounds the the old maxim, doesn’t it?
+Sounds like the old maxim, doesn’t it?
 Jesus said, “Do unto others as you would have done unto you.”
 Also the Prophet Muhammad said, “Love for your brother what you love for yourself.”
 Strange that religion today is not seen as something which guides a person to live a good life in peace and harmony with others and with nature, but more towards an attitude of, ‘how much better I believe I am than you’.
 That only exposes the fact that people have lost the meaning of religion; not that religion itself is the source of our present woes.

-The maintaining of justice, order, liberty and peace between people living together on this planet and should be the objective outcome of law and any regrettable war fought to achieve it.
+The maintaining of justice, order, liberty and peace between people living together on this planet should be the objective outcome of law and any regrettable war fought to achieve it.
 In the end, God grants competency and apparent success to a people or nation who commit themselves to the law.

 That is really how the West was won.
 Billy the Kid, the outlaw, had to finally be brought to book.
 Fate will not be any kinder to those troubled, aggrieved young bomb-strapped gunslingers who gamble with their souls in the casino of “jihad”.
 It would be of great benefit for them to remember the saying of the Prophet Muhammad (peace upon him), when he was once persistently asked for advice by a questioner and he emphatically and repeatedly responded: “Don’t be angry, don’t be angry.”